ibm-cloud-docs/cloud-pak-data/uninstall.md

 You can uninstall services from {{site.data.keyword.cpd_full}}, or you can uninstall {{site.data.keyword.cpd_full}}.

 ## Uninstalling {{site.data.keyword.cpd_full}}
-To uninstall {{site.data.keyword.cpd_full}} from the Cloud Catalog, you can use the Schematics Workspaces console or the command line interface.
+To uninstall {{site.data.keyword.cpd_full}}, you can use the Schematics Workspaces console or the command line interface.

 **Note**: The uninstall action deletes the project.
 Before you delete a project, make sure that the project does not contain any other applications.
 For more information, see [Uninstalling Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/install/rhos-uninstall.html).{:note}